vmelnik-ukraine/jquery-required-fields-style/README.md

 # jQuery "Required Fields Style" plugin

-This plugin watches the state of a required DOM elements and makes changes to their style.
+This plugin watches the state of a required DOM elements in chosen container and makes changes to their style.

 ## Usage

-1) Add jquery.requiredFieldsStyle.1.0.min.js to your document (located at js folder)
+1) Add `jquery.requiredFieldsStyle.1.0.min.js` to your document (located at js folder)

 2) Set styles observer using something like this